kenzodiac/FujimuraKGreaterThanOrLessThan/README.md

 # KFujimuraGreaterThanOrLessThan
+Program By: Kenneth Fujimura
+Last Revised: 10-20-2022
+GitHub Challenge #4: "Greater Than Or Less Than"
 This is a short program that takes in two integers from the user, then compares the two against each other.
 The program also repeats upon the user's request, and does a validation check on all user inputs.

 Peer Reviewed by: Madeline Gowan